 Linking to relevant products is acceptable, as long as the post is not an advertisement for any one company or product.
 The only exception are product reviews.

-Please provide a 40-50 word author bio including a link to your website, blog or a social media site (if applicable).
+Please, provide a 2-3 sentence author bio including a link to your website, blog or a social media site (if applicable).
 Include maximum 3 links (e.g. blog, Facebook, Instagram).
 Please make sure to include the links within the bio text, like in the example below:

 Jennifer Lachs is a former chemist turned world traveller.
 She blogs about her adventures as a digital nomad on her personal blog Square Hippie.
 Learn more about her journey and follow her on Facebook and Twitter.